Prerelease:Plants vs. Zombies (Windows, Mac OS X)

 ---|---|

-Early version of Cerebrawl.
+The early version of Cerebrawl.
 The main instrument is an octave lower than the final.
 The song is much quieter than the final version due to the use of different instruments.
-Like the early version of Ultimate Battle, it has an outro that was deleted in the final version.
+Like the early version of Ultimate Battle, it contains an outro that isn't present in the final version.

 - Graze the Roof